DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 You can install TestCafe from `npm` globally or locally in your project.

-[Global installation](#global-installation) is required to run TestCafe through the [command line](command-line-interface.md) from any location.
-For instance, you may need to install TestCafe globally to execute the `testcafe` command from a custom application.
+[Global installation](#global-installation) is required to run TestCafe in the [command line](command-line-interface.md) from any location.
+For instance, you need to install TestCafe globally to execute the `testcafe` command from your custom application.

-> You can use `npx`, `yarn run` or `npm` scripts to run the `testcafe` command from the project directory without global installation.
+> You can use `npx`, `yarn run` or the `npm` scripts to run the `testcafe` command from the project directory without global installation.

-[Local installation](#local-installation) is preferred for continuous integration systems, [Node.js API](programming-interface/README.md) and other scenarios where global installation is not necessary.
+[Local installation](#local-installation) should be preferred for continuous integration systems, [Node.js applications](programming-interface/README.md) and other scenarios where global installation is not required.

 * Local installation makes your project setup easier: `npm install` executed in the project directory installs all dependencies including TestCafe.
 * Different projects can use different local TestCafe versions.